WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_structure.rst

 .. _world_itm_structure:

-ITM-TF Structure
+EU-IM-TF Structure
 ================

-The EFDA ITM-TF was structured into four Integrated Modelling Projects (IMPs) focusing on the following physics areas:
+The EFDA EU-IM-TF was structured into four Integrated Modelling Projects (IMPs) focusing on the following physics areas:

 -  IMP12